finos/common-cloud-controls/docs/governance/steering/charter.md

-# Common Cloud Controls (CCC) Steering Committee Charter
+# Common Cloud Controls Steering Committee Charter

-This document outlines the mission, scope, and objectives of the CCC Steering Committee.
+This document outlines the mission, scope, and objectives of the Common Cloud Controls (CCC) Steering Committee.

 ## Mission

 The CCC Steering Committee is the governing body of the CCC project, providing decision-making and oversight pertaining to the CCC project bylaws, sub-organizations, and financial planning.
 The Steering Committee also defines the project values and structure.

 ## Approach